Bette Davis: 1937–1941: Success with Warner Bros.

-The same year, she starred with Humphrey Bogart in Marked Woman, (1937) a contemporary gangster drama inspired by the case of Lucky Luciano, a film regarded as one of the most important in her early career.
+In 1937, Davis starred with Humphrey Bogart in Marked Woman, a contemporary gangster drama inspired by the case of Lucky Luciano, and a film regarded as one of the most important in her early career.
 She was awarded the Volpi Cup at the 1937 Venice Film Festival for her performance.

-Davis's portrayal of a strong-willed 1850s southern belle in Jezebel (1938) won her a second Academy Award for Best Actress, and was the first of five consecutive years in which she received the Best Actress nomination.
+Davis's portrayal of a strong-willed 1850s Southern belle in Jezebel (1938) won her a second Academy Award for Best Actress.
+This was the first of five consecutive years in which she received the Best Actress nomination.
 During production, Davis entered a relationship with director William Wyler.
 She later described him as the "love of my life", and said that making the film with him was "the time in my life of my most perfect happiness".
-The film was a success, and Davis's performance as a spoiled Southern belle earned her a second Academy Award.
+The film was a success.

 This led to speculation in the press that she would be chosen to play Scarlett O'Hara, a similar character, in Gone with the Wind.
 Davis expressed her desire to play Scarlett, and while David O. Selznick was conducting a search for the actress to play the role, a radio poll named her as the audience favorite.
-Warner offered her services to Selznick as part of a deal that also included Errol Flynn and Olivia de Havilland, but Selznick did not consider Davis as suitable, and rejected the offer, while Davis did not want Flynn cast as Rhett Butler.
+Warner offered her services to Selznick as part of a deal that also included Errol Flynn and Olivia de Havilland, but Selznick did not consider Davis as suitable, and rejected the offer.
+Davis, on the other hand, did not want Flynn cast as Rhett Butler.
 Newcomer Vivien Leigh was cast as Scarlett O'Hara, de Havilland landed a role as Melanie, and both of them were nominated for the Oscars, with Leigh winning.

 Jezebel marked the beginning of the most successful phase of Davis's career, and over the next few years, she was listed in the annual Quigley Poll of the Top Ten Money-Making Stars, which was compiled from the votes of movie exhibitors throughout the U.S. for the stars who had generated the most revenue in their theaters over the previous year.